World’s First Wheelchair-Accessible Toyota Sienna Hybrid Conversion

 - Freedom Motors USA previously created the first-ever lowered floor wheelchair-accessible minivan in 1987; the first-ever lowered floor wheelchair-accessible SUV in 2006; and the first Superwide rear ramps in 2016.

-Freedom Motors USA is proud to announce today its wheelchair-accessible conversion on the 2021 Toyota Sienna Hybrid, the first-ever conversion available on the market of the recently updated minivan.
+Freedom Motors USA is proud to announce today its Toyota Sienna Hybrid Wheelchair Van, the first-ever conversion available on the market of the recently updated minivan.
 With this new vehicle conversion, Freedom Motors modernizes what independence means for wheelchair users.

 Freedom Motors USA continues its long history of accessible vehicle innovations for wheelchair users having previously provided the world’s first lowered-floor wheelchair minivan conversion in 1987; the world’s first lowered-floor wheelchair SUV conversion in 2006; and the industry’s first Superwide rear ramps in 2016.